In this article, the methods to generate correct switching signals for SVPWM are discussed.

 Using Vector Length to Generate PWM Signals

-After we solved for the duty ratios d_1 and d_2 for the two vectors [100] and [110]
+After we solved for the duty ratios and for the two vectors [100] and [110]

 , we can start to generate the switching signals for the 3 phase legs.
 Essentially, the switching pattern needs to travel along the vectors with corresponding time (duty ratios) to generate the average voltage vector.